Sûreté du Québec: Rank badges

-Rank insignia of the Sûreté du Québec are on contained on slip-on sleeves, worn on the epaulettes of uniform jacket or shirt shoulders.
+Rank insignia of the Sûreté du Québec are contained on slip-on sleeves, worn on the epaulettes of uniform jacket or shirt shoulders.

 Constables (Agent) do not have any insignia on their uniform.
 The SQ formerly had the rank of Corporal above Constable rank.
 Team leaders have an epaulette with the words Chef d'équipe.

 Uniforms

 Early uniforms were British in origin, including the use of the custodian helmet, with the kepi later added as well.
 The service adopted a uniform with a more distinct green tone, as well as a peaked cap, in the 1960s.

 The emblem of the service changed in the 1970s, when the old provincial coat of arms gave way to the fleur-de-lis.

 In late 2016, Martin Prud'Homme, Director General of the SQ, announced the uniforms would be changed.
 Shirts and coats will be of a darker shade of olive green; patches, caps, and bulletproof vests will become black, and pants blue-black.
 One of the justifications for the changes was that the old green uniform was too similar to that of a soldier's.